martijnbolt/tau/Content.md

 * using a pricing [formula](http://zennet.sc/zennetpricing.pdf) to eliminates the risk of mispricing, a risk that can be significantly exploited
 * probabilistically verify unverifiable computations by calculating the same thing more than once (by randomly choosing more providers), so increasing the cost linearly, decreases the risk exponentially (e.g. x10 more cost yields ^10 less risk)
 ## TML
-* TML is intended to be a compiler-compiler
+**social**
 * there can not be a single universal language as no one language is optimal or adequate for all needs.
 * nobody knows how machines can use human languages, therefore tau can't use natural languages but machine comprehensible languages
+* there are many formalisms of natural language that are close to natural language and comfortable for humans to work with (what we refer to "simple enough English that machines can understand")
+**technical**
+* TML is intended to be a compiler-compiler
 * machines need to understand the meaning of what we say, but computers expect operational information, while humans use declarative language.
 In Tau people focus on the "know-what" and machines figure out the "know-how".
 Tau uses formal logic as it is natural to humans and something machines can work with (cf. "Knowledge Representation and Classical Logic" by Lifschitz et al)
-* there are many formalisms of natural language that are close to natural language and comfortable for humans to work with (what we refer to "simple enough English that machines can understand")
 * a meta-language that can define new languages and is able to redefine itself and change, a self-amending language
 * users define new languages by specifying logical formulas to describe what it means for two documents in different languages to have the same meaning.
 To define a new language, one needs to define how it translates into an existing language while preserving semantics.
 * Tau uses Partial Evaluation to prevent considering the logic of the language(s) again and again with every compilation of documents written in it.
 This adds desirable features for a compiler-compiler, in the form of Futamura projections.
 ## the Internet of Languages
-* Infrastructure
+**social**
 * users define languages over the internet of languages.
 Users can express knowledge and opinions in these languages in order to communicate.
 * With Tau users express themselves in decidable machine-comprehensible languages.
 This facilitates Human-Machine-Human communication where Tau organizes what we say and is able to do so since we encode our information in a way accessible to it.
+**technical**
+* IoL is referenced as the infrastructure
 * Semantics in Tau is ontological (objects and relations), not operational as in programming languages, to get an internet of knowledge representation languages.
 A document in one language can be routed (using TML programs) into other languages
 * language translation by synthesizing code from specifications using synthesis capabilities from the MSO+λY world
 ## Self-defining deterministic logic as a scalable system